Skip to main content

 (Pretty obviously, it is now even more ridiculous to think of attempting to adjust stats for the ball juicings: nowadays, it seems every season is a new era in SillyBall-ishness.
 Thanks, Mr. Manfred.)

 If, incidentally, you wonder if “SillyBall” isn’t a needlessly pejorative term, we use it for a reason.
 That reason is our deeply held belief that there is such a thing as an “ideal” baseball scoring level, and that the SillyBall produces results well above that ideal.
 On what basis might one speak of an “ideal” scoring level?
 This: that on the one hand the scoring of a run in a ball game ought to be neither so rare as to make the game boring, and make any given run almost invariably crucial (since a fair proportion of runs are as much luck as skill), but that on the other hand it ought not to be so trivial—so much just another rotation of the turnstile—that it’s ho hum, and let’s just see how many they pile up by the end.
 A run should be exciting yet not game-controlling.
-What exactly that translates to in numbers is, of course, somewhat subjective, but our feeling is that a combined game total (both teams, that is) of somewhere from at the least 7 to at the most 9 runs is about right.
+What exactly that translates to in numbers is, of course, somewhat subjective, but our feeling is that a combined game total (both teams, that is) of something close to 8 runs is about right.
 We don’t want an endless procession of 3-2 and 2-1 games, but neither do we want a parade of 11-7 or 9-2 games.

 Return to the page top. ↑